essandess/macOS-clamAV/README.md

 * `/opt/local/bin/clamdscan`
 * `/opt/local/bin/clamscan`

 and possibly `/Applications/Utilities/Terminal.app` for command line scan calls.
-Dragging and dropping these files from the Finder app into the pane `System Preferences>Security & Privacy>Privacy>Full Disk Access` will grabt access.
+Dragging and dropping these files from the Finder app into the pane `System Preferences>Security & Privacy>Privacy>Full Disk Access` will grant access.

 ## Details